vircadia/vircadia-dev-docs/docs/intro.md

 A domain is a spatial simulation in Vircadia that you can visit.
 It is computed by a stack of programs on one or more computers.
 You need a domain's
-`place name <../../host/configure-settings/place-setting>` to visit a domain, just like you would need a web address to visit a website.
+[Place settings](https://docs.vircadia.com/host/configure-settings/place-setting.html) to visit a domain, just like you would need a web address to visit a website.

-You can
-`set up your own domain <../../host/server-setup>` and host it on your local machine or on a cloud server to make it available to other users.
+You can [set up your own domain](https://docs.vircadia.com/host/server-setup.html) and host it on your local machine or on a cloud server to make it available to other users.
 Your domain\'s server stack is a set of components that simulate and manage different aspects of the domain such as audio, entities, and avatars.
 Everything that you see, hear, and